AprilCastaneda/Portfolio_v2/index.md

                                 Low-level I/O web app.
 Developed with MASM x86 Assembly.
                             </p>
                             <p>
                                 This program implements low-level I/O procedures and macros.
-It reads signed integers from the user, displays the integers, their sume, and their average.
+It reads signed integers from the user, displays the integers, their sum, and their average.
                             </p>
                             <a href="https://github.com/AprilCastaneda/MASM_Macro_Proc" class="cta">Github</a>
                         </div>